Bat Bugs Pest Control

 Understanding Bat Bugs and Knowing How to Treat an Infestation

 Bat bugs are found in the United States and are common mostly in the Midwest.
-Bat bugs and are normally found in houses and also different types of buildings that have a lot of surrounding bats.
+Bat bugs are normally found in houses and also different types of buildings that have a lot of surrounding bats.
 When an infestation is found in a home it is normally because a bat has carried the bat bugs into that home.
-Because bats will roost in the chimney, attic, or even the shutters of a home sometimes the bat bugs will venture a little ways and if the bats are eliminated either by humans or they choose to migrate then the bat bugs are in search of new hosts.
+Because bats will roost in the chimney, attic, or even the shutters of a home sometimes the bat bugs will venture a little way and if the bats are eliminated either by humans or they choose to migrate then the bat bugs are in search of new hosts.
 Sometimes they will even find their way to an actual bed where bed bugs reside but that is only typical when they realize there is a host for the blood they seek nearby.

 Another place that a bat bug can be found is in a motel because they are normally filled with travelers!
 Once a person unpacks their items the things that have bat bugs themselves or even eggs on them will be released into the room.
 The start of an infestation takes just one female bat bug that has fed off of a host.
 She can then be on her own to lay eggs which will soon hatch breeding an infestation.